TerranceFinleyZ/ASAP_JOBS/README.md

 # ASAP_JOBS

-ASAP JOBS was built with Vite.js, TypeScript, Icons, Framer-motion, Tailwind CSS, Gemini and GSAP.
-I used Canva for design, video editing, QRcodes and 3D assets.
-I also used ElevenLabs for AI voice.
-I use HubSpot CRM for scheduling, Google Sheets, and AI chat flow for client service.
-I use Indeed, LinkedIn, Zoom and Venmo for marketing, Meetings and payments.
-Hosting: Netlify.

-What is ASAPJOBS:

-ASAPJOBS is a third-party online referral and job-training agency that leverages references and referrals to assist high-performing job seekers in this extremely competitive job market to help land a career.
-Using our vast network tools like LinkedIn and in-person connections, we can leverage our skills to acquire new and better job.
+ASAP JOBS is a third-party online referral and job-training agency that helps high-performing job seekers land a career in today's extremely competitive market.
+We leverage our vast network and in-person connections to acquire new and better jobs for our clients.

-How does it work:
+What We Do
+We help job seekers by utilizing references and referrals to give them a significant advantage.
+Instead of being just another application in a pile of résumés, our clients get direct access to hiring managers and employees.

+How It Works
-Clients will enter the website through our many access points.
-When ready to get started, the client will fill out the best time for a meeting with an ASAP Talent Agent.
+Initial Contact: Clients find us through various access points.
+When they're ready to get started, they schedule a meeting with one of our ASAP Talent Agents.

-The Talent Agent will have a meeting with the client to verify their needs and determine what career path would be right for the job seeker.
+Career Consultation: The Talent Agent meets with the client to understand their needs and determine the best career path.

-The Talent Agent will either send in a referral for the client to an already established company, or the Talent Agent will navigate LinkedIn, Facebook, TikTok, or Instagram to make contact with a hiring manager or employees to give the client a referral and put the client on the top of the résumé list.
+Referral & Placement: The Talent Agent will then either submit a referral to a company in our established network or reach out to hiring managers and employees on platforms like LinkedIn, Facebook, TikTok, and Instagram.
+This ensures the client's application gets priority and stands out from the rest.

-Early achievements:
+Early Achievements

-Third day since the agency was posted, and we've already accumulated 10 clients/job seekers.
-Not using LinkedIn or Indeed (yet) just a single facebook post.
+In just the first three days, we have already accumulated 10 clients solely from a single Facebook post, without using LinkedIn or Indeed yet.

+Tech Stack & Tools
+Frontend: Vite.js, TypeScript, Icons, Framer-motion, Tailwind CSS, GSAP

+AI: Gemini, ElevenLabs (for AI voice)

+Design & Media: Canva (for design, video editing, QR codes, and 3D assets)

+Business Operations: HubSpot CRM (scheduling), Google Sheets, AI chat flow, Zoom

+Marketing & Payments: Indeed, LinkedIn, Zoom, Venmo

+Hosting: Netlify